 The case may never be solved, but you can visit the grave of the Tamam Shud Man in the West Terrace cemetery.
 His grave is identified with the words, “The Unknown Man.”

 Glenelg is without a doubt, one of Australia’s best beaches.
 I loved visiting this beachside suburb as much as I could when I was in Adelaide.
-With the tram from the city centre going direct to the beach, there’s no excuse for not visiting!
+With the tram from the city centre going direct to the beach, there’s no excuse not to visit!

 During the summer, Glenelg is the perfect place to go to enjoy the sun.
 The beach has a lot of space and never gets crowded.

 You will find a lot of shops, cafes and restaurants in the area too.
-My advice is to make a day out of a trip to Glenelg and enjoy everything the town has to offer as well as the beach.
+My advice is to make a day out of a trip to Glenelg and enjoy everything the town has to offer as well as the beach as it’s one of the best activities to do in Adelaide.

 16. Henley Beach

 As well as Glenelg, Adelaide has another great beach at Henley.
-This one is a bit further outside the centre than Glenelg, but it’s still worth venturing out there.
+This one is a bit further outside the centre than Glenelg, but it’s still worth venturing out there as it’s one of the best beaches in South Australia.

 Once you’re at the beach, you can set up shop and enjoy the Australian sun!
-There may not be a pier to jump off, but there’s enough space to play football, volleyball on the beach and you can mess around in the water too!
+There may not be a pier to jump off, but there’s enough space to play football and volleyball on the beach.
+Plus, you can mess around in the water too!

 You will find a variety of great cafes and restaurants in the area too.
 If you cycled to Henley beach, they’re a good place to go to refuel for the journey back!